pagopa/aks-helm-cert-mounter-blueprint/docs/ARCHITECTURE.md

 The deployment contains one pod:

-1. **alpine/crt-mounter**: util pod used to load the tls certificate for ingress from kv.
+1. **busy box/crt-mounter**: mock pod used to load the tls certificate for ingress from kv.
 This was mandatory because we need a way to load the tls cerficate

 #### kvCertificatesName